rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/implementing-http-basic-auth-for-fargate-using-lambda-edge-and-cloudfront.md

 The interesting part of the definition above is the `lambda_function_association` block.
 This block associates a Lambda@Edge function with the distribution.
 This function is run for every request and receives a copy of the request headers.

-That's it!
-Once that's all built, test it out by visiting the URL you're protecting.
+That’s it!
+Once that’s all built, test it out by visiting the URL you’re protecting.
 You should see a prompt similar to this:

 ![An HTTP Basic Auth credentials request dialog box in Mozilla Firefox](/img/resolverblog/http-basic-auth-request.png)

 Test it out by typing a random username and password, and you should be prompted again.
-Now, try the username and password you previously hardcoded into the Lambda@Edge function, and you'll see your site.
+Now, try the username and password you previously hardcoded into the Lambda@Edge function, and you’ll see your site.